Frequently Asked Questions

 Bike touring is different from bike riding.
 You will be biking long distances each day with all of your equipment stowed on your bicycle.
 Since you are carrying equipment on your bike, your balance and speed will feel different, as you're biking with significantly more weight than on a regular day ride.
-At orientation, you will have an opportunity to practice balancing, biking with a fully loaded bicycle, and can ask our representative(s) any questions or advice on how to best adapt your riding.
+Practice balancing and biking with a fully loaded bicycle ahead of your trip.
 We find it only takes a few minutes for most riders to fully adapt to the bike touring set up.

 SHOULD I ABSOLUTELY stay on the suggested route?